-Towards the end of the year transition days take place where children throughout the school can experience their new teacher.
+Towards the end of the year transition days take place.
+During these days, children throughout the school experience their new teacher and classroom.
 Handover meetings are held between teachers and key information is shared with the child's new teacher.
-Class SEND files are passed on which include all relevant documents and information on children on the SEND register, including a class provision map.
+Class SEND files are passed on which include all relevant documents and information on children on the SEND register.
 Intervention folders are also passed on.
-In the second half of the Summer term, children with SEND who require additional support with transition are encouraged and supported to make extra visits to their new class and familiarize themselves with staff and the classroom.
-Additional transitional resources are made with the child such as transition books which are taken home over the Summer holidays.
+In the second half of the summer term, children with SEND who require additional support with transition are encouraged and supported to make extra visits to their new class and familiarise themselves with staff and the classroom.
+Additional transitional resources are made with the child such as transition books which are taken home over the summer holidays.